 Now, this is going to take some time to show you.

-So if you’re expecting to get the secrets I’ve learned over decades in just 2-3 minutes, and then presto, you’ll be a master trader… this might not be for you.
+So if you’re expecting to get the secrets I’ve learned over decades in just two or three minutes... and then, presto, you’ll be a master trader… this might not be for you.

 This is really simple once you see it.

-But if you can’t spend the next half hour or so learning it, then you might be better off going to Redditt so you can trade Gamestops or whatever other pipedreamthey’re pushing today.
+But if you can’t spend the next half-hour or so learning it, then you might be better off going to Reddit so you can trade GameStop or whatever other pipe dream stock they’re pushing today.

-Real results take real effort.
+It takes real effort to get real results.

 We’re not going to be here forever, but plan on a good 30 minutes.

-So sticks with me and I promise you’ll learn something valuable.
+Stick with me, and I promise you’ll learn something valuable.

-Now, the first thing I have to do to get us started is perform a kind of brainwipe on you.
+Now, the first thing I have to do to get us started is perform a kind of “brain wipe” on you.